 3. Outputs default to public, not private

 This sounds trivial.
 It isn't.
-Microsoft's data shows that 66% of AI users say AI lets them focus on high-value work — but when those high-value drafts stay in DMs, the productivity gain is privatized.
+Microsoft's data shows that 90% of AI power users save time and focus on high-value work — but when those high-value drafts stay in DMs, the productivity gain is privatized.
 Default-public AI output is what converts solo gains into compounding team AI gains.

 4. The leader actively measures team AI adoption